YuanOZhu/Haplotyope_report/README.md

 # Haplotyope_report

 This script reports haplotypes spanning 2 or more known SNPs per read.
 Simple counts are reported.
-Strongly inspired and influenced by LDx script by Alison Feder. https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0048588
+Influenced by LDx script by Alison Feder. https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0048588

 The output file will read like this
 - Haplo_pos         Haplo_coverage  Haplo_genotype  Geno_count	Geno_freq